CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 A note about some specific problems that I found with Delphi.
 Apparently, most compiers automatically disable floating point exceptions.
 The Delphi compiler does not do this.
 Actually, this does not fix the problem, it simply hides it.

-See the image [coolprop_error01.png] for places where errors occur.
+You can see the errors on this image image::coolprop_error01.png